 According to the Board's Work Plan, the Chairman of the Board is responsible for ensuring that the Board's work is evaluated each year in a systematic and structured process designed to develop the Board's work forms and effectiveness.
-In 2011 the evaluation has been made by each Board member completing a written questionnaire, which are then compiled by the chair to form the basis for subsequent reporting to and discussion in the whole Board.
+In 2012, evaluation has been made with the Nominating Committee holding interviews with each individual director.
+These interviews were conducted by Ramsay Brufer and Björn Franzon.